Is an RETR needed on Sheriff Sales?

 If a mortgage is assigned, does the mortgage assignment have to be recorded for state law (sec.
 77.25(14), Wis.
 Stats.), to apply?

-Generally, yes.
+Generally, yes, the assignment is recorded.
 The assignment does not have to be recorded to qualify for the exemption if the assignee is one of the following:

 Insurer (ex: HUD, Fannie Mae, Freddie Mac, VA)